Gary Numan: Legacy

-Fear Factory produced a cover of "Cars" (featuring a prominent guest appearance by Numan himself) for the digipak version of their 1999 album, Obsolete.
-Numan had become acknowledged and respected by his peers, with such musicians as Dave Grohl (of Foo Fighters, with whom he covered Down in the Park on 1996's Songs in the Key of X, and Nirvana), Trent Reznor (of Nine Inch Nails, whose 2018 leg of the Cold and Black and Infinite tour concluded with a guest performance by Numan, who Reznor described as "vitally important and a huge inspiration"), and Marilyn Manson (who released his own cover of "Down In the Park" as the B-side of his band's 1995 album Lunchbox) proclaiming his work an influence.
-The band Basement Jaxx had a huge hit in 2002 with "Where's Your Head At", which relied on a sample of Numan's "M.E."—from The Pleasure Principle—for its hook.
-Nine Inch Nails covered the song "Metal" on The Fragile remix album Things Falling Apart, as did Afrika Bambaataa (with Numan himself) on the album Dark Matter Moving at the Speed of Light.
-"Cars" remains Numan's most enduring song; it was a hit again in 1987 (remixed by Zeus B. Held) and 1996, in the latter case thanks to an appearance in an advert for Carling Brewery.
-In 2000, DJ Armand Van Helden sampled the track in his single "Koochy".
-In 2002, English girl group the Sugababes scored a No. 1 with "Freak Like Me," a mashup of Adina Howard's "Freak Like Me" and "Are "Friends" Electric?" by Numan's Tubeway Army.
+The American industrial metal band Fear Factory produced a cover version of "Cars" (featuring a prominent guest appearance by Numan himself) for the digipak version of their third studio album, Obsolete (1999).
+Numan had become acknowledged and respected by his peers, with such musicians as Dave Grohl (of the Foo Fighters and Nirvana), with whom he covered "Down in the Park" on the compilation album Songs in the Key of X: Music from and Inspired by the X-Files (1996), Trent Reznor (of Nine Inch Nails, whose 2018 leg of the Cold and Black and Infinite tour concluded with a guest performance by Numan, who Reznor described as "vitally important and a huge inspiration"), and Marilyn Manson (who released his own cover version of "Down in the Park" as the B-side of his band's 1995 single Lunchbox) proclaiming his work an influence.

+The English electronic music duo Basement Jaxx had a hit in 2002 with "Where's Your Head At", which relied on a sample of Numan's "M.E."—from The Pleasure Principle—for its hook.
+Nine Inch Nails covered the song "Metal" on The Fragile (1999) remix album Things Falling Apart (2000), as did Afrika Bambaataa (with Numan himself) on the studio album Dark Matter Moving at the Speed of Light.
+"Cars" remains Numan's most enduring song; it was a hit again in 1987 (remixed by Zeus B. Held) and 1996, in the latter case thanks to an appearance in an advert for Carling beer.
+In 2000, the American DJ Armand van Helden sampled the track in his single "Koochy".
+In 2002, the English girl group the Sugababes scored a No. 1 with "Freak Like Me", a mashup of Adina Howard's "Freak Like Me" and "Are 'Friends' Electric?" by Numan's Tubeway Army.